 Albert Oon: Every religion doesn’t have the same evidence as Christianity.
 Christianity has history, science, and human behavior that revolves around redemption and sacrifice.

-SJ Thomason: Christianity is distinct from other religions in some important ways: (1) unlike every other major religion in which beliefs came about from one man during one lifetime in one location, the Bible was written by 40 authors (many of whom were martyred for their beliefs) over 1500 years in three languages and in three continents.
+SJ Thomason: Christianity is distinct from other religions in some important ways: (1) unlike almost every other major religion (with the exception of Hinduism) in which beliefs came about from one man during one lifetime in one location, the Bible was written by 40 authors (many of whom were martyred for their beliefs) over 1500 years in three languages and in three continents.
 Multiple sources enhance validity; (2) the Christian Lord is active, unlike the passive supreme life force of Eastern beliefs; (3) the Christian Lord is personal and He is love, unlike Allah.
 The Quran never indicates that Allah is love or that Allah is personal.
 Instead Allah is aloof and no one has claimed to have seen him; (4) Christianity best explains good and evil.
 In Eastern faiths with yin and yang mindsets, good and evil are considered equal.
 Yet we know from our human experience that the light and love always overcome and are superior to darkness and evil.
 The Christian Lord is love and is superior to that which He has created, which includes evil (Lucifer); and (5) Jesus Christ.

 Abraham’s Holy Terror: A better way of looking at this might be that historic religions have partial truths and Christianity has (or may have) a more full truth today.
 The people of antiquity were viewing a smaller frame.